craigerskine/pxl.media/_src/games/_data/switch/the-ninja-saviors-return-of-the-warriors.md

 ---
-title: 'The Ninja Saviors - Return of The Warriors'
+title: The Ninja Saviors - Return of The Warriors
 tags:
   - genre_brawler
 physical: true